Antisemitism in New Zealand: New antisemitism

 The NZJC had criticized the "notable silence" of political leaders and demanding of them to confront the rising antisemitic sentiment in the country.
 Some political leaders were further called out for perceived inflammatory language, with the NZJC claiming that "this directly incites antisemitic behaviour and we call on all leaders to consider their words carefully".
 For instance, Indigenous rights party Te Pāti Māori immediately likened Israeli retaliatory action to genocide and called for the expulsion of the Israeli and US ambassadors.
 Anti-Israeli rhetoric further escalated during a parliamentary debate and Question Time on a proposed call for an immediate ceasefire introduced by Foreign Minister and Deputy Prime Minister Winston Peters: Israel's actions were labeled as genocide by Labour’s associate foreign affairs spokesman Damien O’Connor, Green MP Golriz Ghahraman, Green Party co-leader Marama Davidson, and Te Pāti Māori co-leader Debbie Ngarewa-Packer.
 The NZJC subsequently released a statement expressing their dismay at the language used at the debate.

 On 28 November 2024, the NZJC reported a sharp increase in antisemitic incidents, with 227 occurring in the 12-month period since 7 October, an average of 9.7 each month, compared to 166 in the eight years from 2014 to 2022.
 Notable incidents included a Jewish high school student having antisemitic messages scribbled on his school shirt, an intermediate student being assaulted for wearing a kippah and a government employee resigning after being investigated for sending antisemitic social media messages.

 On 6 February 2025, the former building for the Kadimah School in Auckland was vandalised with antisemitic graffiti referencing the Gaza war.
 Kadimah School board chairperson Darya Bing and New Zealand Jewish Council president Juliet Moses condemned the vandalism as hateful and antisemitic.
 On 23 February, Police confirmed they were investigating the graffiti vandalism at Kadimah School.

+On 21 November 2025, Stuff reported a sharp rise in both antisemitic and anti-Muslim offences since October 7.
+This rose from 20 between September 2022 and October 2023, to 133 between October 2023 and September 2024 and 97 between October 2024 and September 2025.
+These figures included 9 antisemitic assaults between October 2023 and September 2024, and six assaults between October 2024 and September 2025.
+Incidents of property damage rose from four between October 2021 and September 2022, to 11 between October 2022 and September 2023 and 57 between September 2024 and September 2025.
+NZJC president Juliet Moses expressed concern that New Zealand Jews were being targeted because of the "perceived and real actions" of the Israeli government during the Gaza war and said that the Jewish community had received assaults, attacks on property, graffiti verbal assaults and hate mail.
+Yael Schochat, of the dissident group "Dayenu — New Zealand Jews against occupation" condemned antisemitic attacks but argued that antisemitism should not be conflated with being "anti-Israel."